ufmedia/switcheroo/README.md

 - **Description**: Explains the feature's purpose.
 - **Status**: Indicates whether the feature is active, experimental, deprecated, etc.

+You can find an example of this file in the root directory of this plugin.
+Copy this to the root directory of your WordPress project to get started.

 You can toggle each feature within the Switcheroo Settings in the WP Admin (Settings->Switcheroo).

 ## Usage